2025-04-25 00:00:00 +0800 CST By Kristina Cappetta

 Africa

 In many African countries, taking a midday rest is part of the daily routine.
-In some cultures, it is considered disrespectful to visit someone's home during siesta time.
+In some cultures, it is even considered disrespectful to visit someone’s home during siesta time.

-Modern Attitudes towards Siestas
+Modern Attitudes Towards Siestas

 Tips for Incorporating Siestas into Your Routine